 Shifts in the economy are impacting the CPG industry.
 One of the most staggering statistics is how consumers are looking to switch stores at a higher rate than digging for coupons or shopping for private label brands.
 Diversifying across several retailers helps maintain brand loyalty as consumers seek new stores.

-While our advice is to seek retailer diversification, we are not suggesting you pursue retailer saturation.
+While we advise seeking retailer diversification, we do not suggest you pursue retailer saturation.
 Maintaining shelf space requires shelf performance.
-If you spread thin across the store’s potential customer shops, it may incline retailers to replace your product, supporting brands that create more per slit revenues.
+If you spread thin across the storeโs potential customer shops, it may incline retailers to replace your product, supporting brands that create more per slit revenues.

 While we advise seeking retailer diversification, we do not suggest you pursue retailer saturation.
 Maintaining shelf space requires shelf performance.
 If your brand exists across every store your potential customer shops, you may not see strong enough per-store sales.
 Lackluster sales encourage retailers to replace your product to support brands that create more per-slot revenues.